-To the extent Fitch is aware of material non-public information with respect to future events, such as planned recapitalisations or M&A activity, Fitch will not reflect these non-public future events in its published forecasts.
+To the extent Fitch is aware of material non-public information with respect to future events such as planned recapitalisations or merger and acquisition activity, Fitch will not reflect these non-public future events in its published forecasts.
 However, where relevant, such information is considered by Fitch as part of the rating process.